 Never having been around someone who was dying, I didn't know what to expect or how I could help him, and the books I found in the library and bookstores in 1990 were not much help.
 The hospice workers who came to my aunt's home regularly were enormously helpful, both with practical advice and with emotional support -- especially when Dad was anxious, or Mom and I were arguing about whether Dad was taking too much medication to lessen his anxiety (Mom was worried he would become addicted--a common fear in this situation, which his doctor assured us was not a problem).
 I could have used a book like Dying: A Book of Comfort

 , to explain the many conflicting feelings we were all experiencing!

 My experience helping Dad in his final months was surprisingly positive.
 And though Dad held no religious beliefs and specifically insisted that nobody preach over his body when he was buried, it was more of a spiritual experience than I expected, too.
 I had no way to realize how important it would be in my life that I had helped Dad as he left his.

 The book had a wonderful start: the Literary Guild edition was beautiful and quickly won glowing praise -- first of all from Dame Cicely Saunders herself, who had developed the hospice concept.
 Then Warner Books brought out a paperback edition, which had the same content but was not as lovely a gift book as the Guild edition had been.
 When Warner let its paperback edition go out of print, I asked the Guild to do a special printing of its little hardcover edition, for the many people who kept asking how to buy copies.
-I am glad to report that the wonderful small gift book edition is now available again, chiefly through this website (a print-on-demand paperback is being sold online through Amazon.com and Barnes & Noble is not nearly so nice and it's heavier!).
+I am glad to report that the wonderful small gift book edition is now available again, chiefly through this website (the print-on-demand paperback sold online through Amazon.com and Barnes & Noble is not nearly so nice and it's heavier!).
 I developed the website to provide additional material and either practical information or links to places to find it: